polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ### Task 4: Configure backup controller

-1. Start Internet Explorer and navigate to the Azure Stack Admin portal at https://adminportal.local.azurestack.external/.
+1. Start Internet Explorer and navigate to the Azure Stack Hub administrator portal at https://adminportal.local.azurestack.external/.

-2. When prompted, sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack environment.
+2. When prompted, sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack Hub environment.

-3. In the Azure Stack Admin portal, select **All services**.
+3. In the Azure Stack Hub administrator portal, select **All services**.

 4. In the ADMINISTRATION section, select **Infrastructure backup**.